 Skip to main menu Skip to content

-How to Ward Off the Sunday Scaries
+Six Ways to Ward off the Sunday Scaries

-The “Sunday Scaries,” despite the flippant-sounding name, are the negative feelings that emerge at the end of a weekend, before returning to work or school.
+Despite a silly name, the Sunday Scaries (sometimes called the Sunday Blues) are not-so-silly negative feelings that might emerge at the end of a weekend, before returning to work or school.
 They’re not a clinical condition, and they can be anything from a minor inconvenience to crippling anxiety.
+Though not uncommon, that Sunday anxiety can rob you of joy and rest.

 However, once anxiety begins to interfere with your everyday activities, responsibilities and relationships, or it’s severe and persistent coupled with feelings of pain, fear and avoidance — it’s a good idea to seek help from a qualified professional.
 This is especially true if you start to use substances, such as alcohol or drugs, to cope with or suppress the feelings.